fenna/BFVM23DATASCNC5/Assessment/Week_05.md

 For instance, if you have to predict whether a patient has cancer or not, the number of false negatives is probably more important than the number of false positives.
 This would be different if we were predicting whether a picture contains a cat or a dog – or not: it all depends on the context.
 Thus, it is important to understand when to use which metric.

-Download the [breast cancer dataset](https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset) that you can find on assemblix2019 (`/data/datasets/DS3/`) and go through the data science pipeline as you've done before:
+For this exercise, you can use your own dataset if that is eligable for supervised classification.
+Otherwise, you can use the [breast cancer dataset](https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset) which you can find on assemblix2019 (`/data/datasets/DS3/`).
+Go through the data science pipeline as you've done before:

 1. Try to understand the dataset globally.
 2. Load the data.